facebook/zstd/tests/README.md

 positional arguments:
-  directory   directory with files to benchmark levels      levels to test eg ('1,2,3') mode        0: regular, 1: pull request ci, 2: continuous iterations  number of benchmark iterations to run emails      email addresses of people who will be alerted upon regression.
+  directory   directory with files to benchmark levels      levels to test eg ('1,2,3') mode        'fastmode', 'onetime', 'current' or 'continuous' iterations  number of benchmark iterations to run emails      email addresses of people who will be alerted upon regression.
-              Only for mode 2
+              Only for continuous mode
+  frequency   specifies the number of seconds to wait before each successive
+              check for new PRs in continuous mode
 ```

 #### `test-zstd-speed.py` - script for testing zstd speed difference between commits